marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index exercises}}

-If you are unsure how to test your solutions to the exercises, refer to the [Introduction](intro).
+If you are unsure how to test your solutions to the exercises, refer to the [introduction](intro).

 Each exercise starts with a problem description.
 Read this description and try to solve the exercise.
 If you run into problems, consider reading the hints [after the exercise]{if interactive}[at the [end of the book](hints)]{if book}.
 You can find full solutions to the exercises online at [_https://eloquentjavascript.net/code_](https://eloquentjavascript.net/code#2).
 If you want to learn something from the exercises, I recommend looking at the solutions only after you've solved the exercise, or at least after you've attacked it long and hard enough to have a slight headache.